SheLearningCode/kristina-maksimovic/README.md

 $ sudo npm install --unsafe-perm=true --allow-root
 ```

 Once your server has started, go to this url `http://localhost:1234/` to see the portfolio locally.
-It should look like the below screenshot.

 ### Step 2 - STYLES